sapirev/se17b-hw4-learn-tdd-sapirev/README.md

 #### My details:

 - Excercise: HW4 - TDD
-- Name:
+- Name: Sapir Eliyahu
-- ID#:
+- ID#: 308058262
-- github username:
+- github username: sapirev
-- Estimation of hours I worked on it:
+- Estimation of hours I worked on it: 2:00 hours

 If you have an improvement suggestion or a bug fix for this tutorial, please open an issue [here](https://github.com/jce-il/learn-mocha/issues) or send a PR with a fix.